 Q: Why do I still hear my former manager’s voice even though I’ve left that job?

-Q: Is it possible that my former mentor was genuinely trying to help me and I’m misreading it?
+Q: Is it possible my former mentor was genuinely trying to help me and I am misreading it?

-A: This question itself is often a symptom of the covert narcissistic dynamic — the consistent self-doubt about your own perceptions that the relationship produced.
-A useful test: look at the outcomes.
-Did your confidence grow or erode over the course of the relationship?
-Did your professional judgment become more or less trusted by you?
-Did you leave the relationship with a stronger or weaker sense of your own competence?
-The outcomes are more reliable than your in-the-moment assessment of his intentions.
+A: This question is itself often a symptom of the dynamic: the trained self-doubt about your own perceptions that the relationship produced.
+A more reliable test than your assessment of his intentions is the outcomes.
+Did your professional confidence grow or erode over the course of the relationship?
+Did your judgment become more or less trusted by you?
+Outcomes are more reliable than intent.

-Q: How long does it take to recover professional confidence after workplace covert narcissistic abuse?
+Q: How do I begin to heal from workplace covert narcissistic abuse?

 • Evans, Patricia.
 Controlling People: How to Recognize, Understand, and Deal with People Who Try to Control You.
-Adams Media, 2002.
+Avon, MA: Adams Media, 2002.

 • Arabi, Shahida.
 Becoming the Narcissist’s Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself.
 CreateSpace, 2016.